CyberWoLfman's Web Asylum!

 If you learn, but do not teach, take, but do not give, you suck!

 Hey, I have no problem with people who are disabled either physically or mentally who can't work getting what they need to survive.
 I just don't like people who are leeches who learn things, but don't try to do anything nice for others with that knowledge, or try to pass it on.
 Most people who learn things only see how they can use what they've learned to make money.
+In many cases, that's by using knowledge that others don't have.

 If life isn't any fun, then what's the fun of living?